mercadopago/devsite-docs/guides/payments/api/authorization-and-capture.en.md

 ### Capture an amount lower than what was held

-> In Argentina, it is only available for Visa and American Express
+> In Argentina, it is only available for Visa, Cabal, Master and American Express

 If you decide to capture an amount lower than what was held, in addition to sending the `capture` attribute, you will also need to send the `transaction_amount` attribute with the new amount.